jmkidd/dogmap/README.md

 ```

 This command is inspired by [Reiger et al. Functional equivalence of genome sequencing analysis](https://www.nature.com/articles/s41467-018-06159-4) and by
 discussions with colleagues.
-The -K option removes non-determinism in framgent length distributions identified using different numbers of threads. -Y uses
+The -K option removes non-determinism in the fragment length distributions identified using different numbers of threads. -Y uses
 soft clipping for supplementary alignments, which may aid down stream structural variation analyses.

 ### Step 2: marking duplicates and sorting.